spread-ai/docs-comments/docs/module-3/creating-data-visualizations.md

 ## Create the feature variant query

-One a feature variant has been identified, this query fetches data about it to populate the Graph widget.
+Once a feature variant has been identified, this query fetches data about it to populate the Graph widget.

 Go to the **Queries** tab of the **Editor** view on the left-hand side and select **New query/API**.
 Under **Quick actions** select **EIN API**.
 In the middle **Query** window enter this GraphQL query.